 For flow cytometry analysis, COAD cells were detached using trypsin-EDTA (Life Technologies Inc., Beijing, China) and rinsed with phosphate-buffered saline (PBS).
-Cells were then resuspended in binding buffer and stain with Annexin V and propidium iodide (PI) to differentiate viable, apoptotic, and necrotic cells according to the manufacturer's instructions.
+Cells were then resuspended in a binding buffer and stained with Annexin V and propidium iodide (PI) to differentiate viable, apoptotic, and necrotic cells according to the manufacturer's instructions.
 The staining process was carried out at room temperature in the dark.
-Flow cytometry was performed using a flow cytometer (Jiyuan, Guangzhou, China), and data were assessed using FlowJo software (FlowJo, Hangzhou, China) to quantify the cell apoptosis rate.
-Cell cycle assays were conducted by plating cells in 6-well plates seeded with $1 \times 10^5$ cells/well and cultured overnight at room temperature.
-Following this, the cells were exposed to propidium iodide and RNase A at 37°C for 40 minutes.
-Subsequently, the distribution of cells in the G1, S, and G2 phases of the cell cycle was ascertained by analyzing the cell samples using flow cytometry.
+Flow cytometry was performed using a flow cytometer (Jiyuan, Guangzhou, China), and data were assessed using

+FlowJo software (FlowJo, Hangzhou, China) to quantify the cell apoptosis rate.
+Cell cycle assays were conducted by plating cells in 6-well plates at a density of 1×10^5 cells/well and cultured overnight at room temperature.
+Following this, the cells were exposed to PI and RNase A at 37 °C for 40 min.
+Subsequently, the distribution of cells in the G1, S, and G2 phases of the cell cycle was determined by analyzing the cell samples using flow cytometry.